 Please enable JavaScript in your browser to complete this form.

-This recipe is a blend of my standard vanilla glaze and sweet orange glaze for a not-too-sweet, perfectly drizzly topping!
-If you’re a fan of fabulous glazes, icings and frostings, don’t skip my complete guide to 25+ Homemade Frosting Recipes.
+This recipe is a blend of my standard vanilla glaze and sweet orange glaze for a not-too-sweet, perfectly drizzly topping.
+Don’t skip my complete collection of 25+ Homemade Frosting Recipes if you do a lot of baking – it’s worth saving!

 An orange pound cake covered in an orange glaze recipe.